 Safari has an option to automatically close tabs after a certain period.
-Most of the people don’t close unwanted tabs.
-Because of this, Safari will consume a lot of resources when it is not at all necessary.
+Most people don’t close unwanted tabs.
+Because of this, Safari will consume a lot of resources which is not at all necessary.
 So you can set Safari to close tabs after a day, week, or month as per your needs.
 It will make the Safari browser to be even more responsive.

 Bookmarks help us to visit specific webpages without typing them every time quickly.
 But in Safari, there are many features regarding bookmark management.

 For example, you can quickly add multiple open tabs into bookmarks and open all of the pages at once.
 It will help you to save time compared to opening each website individually.